White Rock

 Transport servicing is low compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-Transport analysis shows 18 active stops operating in White Rock.
-These are a mix of bus stops serviced by two routes, offering 352 weekly passenger trips combined.
-Transport accessibility is rated good, with residents usually located 263 meters from the nearest stop.
+Transport analysis shows 18 active stops in White Rock serving mixed bus services.
+These stops are covered by two routes offering a total of 352 weekly passenger trips.
+Transport access is rated good with residents typically located 263 meters from the nearest stop.

-Service frequency averages 50 trips per day across all routes, equating to roughly 19 weekly trips per individual stop.
+Service frequency averages 50 trips daily across all routes, equating to approximately 19 weekly trips per individual stop.

 Frequently Asked Questions - Transport